kartonfarkas/api_docs/source/use_cases/transactional_emails/index.rst

 The steps of this use case will be as follows:

-1. Add a new contact to your Suite database.
+1. Add a new contact to your Emarsys database.
-2. Send a welcome email to the contact via an external event in Suite.
+2. Send a welcome email to the contact via an external event in Emarsys.
 3. Check the results.

 This use case will be presented in varying degrees of complexity: